b8234/Azure-AI-Projects/Azure Language /Translate Language Python/README.md

 ## Technologies Used
 - Azure AI Translation Text Service for real-time text translation.
 - Python for creating an interactive translation application.
-- Azure SDK to facilitate the communication with Azure Text Translation services.
+- Azure SDK to facilitate communication with Azure Text Translation services.

 ## Setup and Installation
 To set up this project: